Introduction to quantum groups: 3c. The Haar measure

 \begin{definition} Given an arbitrary Woronowicz algebra $A=C(G)$, any positive unital tracial state $\int_G:A\to\mathbb C$ subject to the invariance conditions

 is called Haar integration over $G$. \end{definition}

 As a first observation, in the commutative case, this notion agrees with the one in Proposition 3.13.
 To be more precise, Proposition 3.13 tells us that any commutative Woronowicz algebra has a Haar integration in the above sense, which is unique, and which can be constructed by performing the Ces\`aro limiting procedure there.

-Let us discuss now the group dual case.
-We have here the following result:
+Before getting into the general case, let us discuss the group dual case.
+Here things are quite elementary, and we have the following result:

 \begin{proposition} Given a discrete group $\Gamma=<g_1,\ldots,g_N>$, the Woronowicz algebra $A=C^*(\Gamma)$ has a Haar functional, given on the standard generators $g\in\Gamma$ by:

 This functional is faithful on the image on $C^*(\Gamma)$ in the regular representation.
 Also, in the abelian case, we obtain in this way the counit of $C(\widehat{\Gamma})$. \end{proposition}